LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-This proves the first part and the second can be proved directly by considering the relevant definitions.\
+This proves the first part, and the second can be proved directly by considering the relevant definitions.\
 \
-To sum up what we have seen, due to the natural inclusion of integrable functions in the space of tempered distributions and the analogous inclusion in the periodic case, the notion of Fourier transform and differentiation extends to the larger space of tempered distributions.
+To sum up, what we have seen, due to the natural inclusion of integrable functions in the space of tempered distributions and the analogous inclusion in the periodic case, the notion of Fourier transform and differentiation extends to the larger space of tempered distributions.